marczz/mzlinux_pages/system/filesystems.md

 -   [AVFS - A Virtual File System](http://avf.sourceforge.net/) (GPL)
     (GPL) alow to look into archives.  it supports floppies, tar and gzip files, zip, bzip2, ar and rar files, ftp sessions, http, webdav, rsh/rcp, ssh/scp.
 It can be used on its own or as a fuse filesystem.
-It is an old project but still maintained, which is available in Debian packages.
+It is an old project but still maintained in 2023.
+It is available in Debian packages.

     _avfs_ is used by midnight commander (mc) for opening archives.
     -   [sourceforge AVF project page](http://sourceforge.net/projects/avf).